DonJulve/Flipper-Zero-PC-Monitor-USB/README.md

 **[A backend running on your PC is required.](https://github.com/DonJulve/Flipper-Zero-PC-Monitor-USB-Backend)**

+**This branch is intended to be used with the RogueMaster firmware.**

 This is a ported version of the original [PC Monitor](https://github.com/TheSainEyereg/flipper-pc-monitor) application to work over USB instead of Bluetooth.

 ## How to use